jproyo/jproyo.github.io/_posts/2021-03-17-encoding-effects-with-freer-simple.markdown

 ## Introduction

-In previous posts I have [written](/posts/2019-03-17-tagless-final-haskell.html) about how encode **Effects** using a **Tagless Final** approach.
+In previous posts I have [written](/posts/2019-03-17-tagless-final-haskell.html) about how encode **Effects** (e.g. IO, Database access and Caching) using a **Tagless Final** approach.
 On that article, the idea was to show how to organize a program which can have different *Effects* and compose and combine them in a single program.
 I've also explored the *technique* of **Tagless Final** for representing the encoding and [**mtl**](https://hackage.haskell.org/package/mtl) in particular to *handle or interpret* effects.

 ## Context

-**Effectful computations** or **Algebraic Handlers** is a quite interesting topic for me, because in the majority of Industry Software Solutions nowadays it is impossible to escape from connecting with some external Service or System.
-Apart from that, in my opinion, any Industry Software Solutions should have at least *Metrics* and *Logs* before be shipped into production.
-Saying that, it is almost impossible to escape from this and we need to deal with side effects, in one way or another.
+The majority of Industry Software Solutions nowadays cannot escape to be connected to an external Service or System.
+Although there are some cases where our Solutions does not need connecting to an external service, the program still needs some kind of monitoring, metrics and logs before being shipped into a production environment.
+Taking these into consideration, it seems inevitable to deal with side effects in our language.
+Therefore **Effectful computations** or **Algebraic Effect Handlers** is a very interesting and important topic for me, because it encodes **Effects** as a ***first-class*** citizen in our *FP Programs*.

-Everyone of us, as **Functional Programming Developer** want to deal only with *pure* functions and we don't want to deal with *side effects* or *non-deterministic* computations.
+Everyone of us, as **Functional Programming Developer** want to deal only with *pure* functions and we don't want to deal with *side effects*.
 But *pure FP* can happen only on small portions of our software solutions in the Industry and at the end we need to deal with *side effects*.

-As I've explained in my previous article there are several ways to encode **Effects** in order to write our program with ***pure functions*** and write the interpretation or ***side effects computations*** to specific *Handlers* in a decouple way.
+As I've explained in my previous article there are several ways to encode **Effects** in order to write our program with ***pure functions*** and write the interpretation or ***side effects computations*** to specific *Effect* in a decouple way.
 In such a way we end up with a **Pure Program** that could be run or interpret later with **Side effects computations**.
 This **powerful abstraction** allow us to *reason* about our programs as we do with *pure functions* but at the same time having the ability to run it in other *non-pure* contexts.

-After trying in production system, different approaches and libraries for encoding and handling **Effects** I would like to explain my experience using [*freer-simple*](https://hackage.haskell.org/package/freer-simple) which is one of my favourite and also the one that I am currently using.
+After trying different approach and libraries for encoding and handling **effects** in production systems, I would like to explain my experience using [*freer-simple*](https://hackage.haskell.org/package/freer-simple) which is one of my favourite and also the one that I am currently using.

 ## freer-simple